| ICE.NFS

 ICE.NFS uses the same permissions that the user has in UNIX.
 To deny or allow access to

 certain file using ICE.NFS requires you to change the permissions for the user in UNIX.
+The Permissions Settings in

 "Advanced" within ICE.NFS Hostname Wizard